smorad/um_cisc_7026/lecture_09_autoencoders.typ

   Neural networks can represent any continuous function #pause

-  Let us learn neural network encoders and decoders #pause
+  We can use neural networks to represent encoders and decoders #pause

   $ f: X times Theta |-> Z $ #pause